 By the time Laura was 12, she began using her mother’s Singer sewing machine to make her school clothing of dresses, blouses and pants.
-Even at that young age, before she started any home economics course in school, she was matching plaids, putting in zippers, and lining things up so that the clothing looked just as nice as the ready-to-wear clothing one would find at the local clothing stores.
+Even at that young age, before she started any home economics courses in school, she was matching plaids, putting in zippers, and lining things up so that the clothing looked just as nice as the ready-to-wear clothing one would find at the local clothing stores.
 Of course, back in the late 60’s – 70’s, fabric was also quite a bit less expensive than what we find in todays market, and the quality far superior.
 Yet, Laura’s goal, when creating items to sell, is to make sure the fabric is of quality as well as the construction.
 This means that Laura’s items will never be able to compete with the OTR (Off the rack) ready made items, but instead be made with a great attention to detail, love and prayer.

 While working as an Accountant, she and her husband began their family, and were blessed with little girls.
-And of course, as one would imagine, there were many little girl dresses and outfits, bedding, and doll clothing that was created for them as they grew.
-During lunches she would sometimes work on the little creations, which sparked an interest in others wanting to purchase items from her.
+Of course, as one would imagine, there were many little girl dresses and outfits, bedding, and doll clothing that was created for them as they grew.
+During lunches at work, she would sometimes work on the little creations, which sparked an interest in others wanting to purchase items from her.

-With 16 years working in the accounting field, specializing in cost and financial planning, this experience assisted her in making a decision in which she knew how to absorb her costs and allow her to run a business vs. a hobby.
+With 16 years working in the accounting field, specializing in cost, financial planning and office management, this experience assisted her in making a decision in which she knew how to absorb her costs and allow her to run a business vs. a hobby.
 In 2000, Laura officially established her sewing business, creating custom items for infants, children, along with specialized, custom doll clothing for doll collectors.
 As word got out of her skills, people began requesting alterations and mending from everyday wear to formal and wedding attire, as well as military patchwork and alterations.

-As in life, there can be challenges that enrich our path.
-About 4 years ago I had to retire from my sewing, except for the occasional request, due to Lyme disease and its co-infections along with other health concerns.
-During this time I learned how to crochet, because I felt guilty not being able to support our financial needs.
-In learning to crochet, I at least felt productive.
+As in life, there can be challenges that enrich or challenge our path.
+In 2014, Laura had to retire from her sewing, except for the occasional request, due to Lyme disease and its co-infections, along with a few other health concerns.
+Despite her exhaustion and pain, she learned how to crochet, as it allowed her to feel productive.